JosephLai241/URS/.github/STYLE_GUIDE.md

 If you have a long line of code, try to separate it by any special characters or keywords.
 Showing an example would be the best way to describe this.

-Take a look at this `redditor_list` variable that is set by [ternary operator](https://book.pythontips.com/en/latest/ternary_operators.html):
+Take a look at this `redditor_list` variable that is set by a [ternary operator](https://book.pythontips.com/en/latest/ternary_operators.html):

 ```python
 redditor_list = self._make_submission_list(item) if isinstance(item, praw.models.Submission) else self._make_comment_list(item)